 Pathway to Campus Enrollment

-In 2015, UF launched a new enrollment program called PaCE, Pathway to Campus Enrollment to meet the growing demand of qualified freshman applicants.
-Simply put, applicants that apply to UF and get accepted to the PaCE program begin their freshman year online and then transition to campus.
-A student accepted to this program determines their own pace thus the name) and can take their online classes in Gainesville or their home or anywhere they can access UF online.
-The transition over to residential status at UF requires a minimum enrollment in their online program of two semesters.
+With this new program design, students that apply to UF and get accepted to the PaCE program begin their freshman year online before transitioning to campus.
+A student accepted to this program determines their own pace — thus the name.
+They can take their online classes in Gainesville, their home, or anywhere they can access UF online.
+The transition to residential status at UF requires a minimum enrollment in their online program of two semesters.

-If your student wants the entire Gator experience, they can move to Gainesville and they can participate in many of the student activities and programs by paying an optional user fee package.
+Initially, some students (and, to be honest, their parents) might be disappointed in not being offered an on-campus admission.
+But, if going to UF is your student’s first choice, then this may be a perfect alternative.
+If your student wants the expansive Gator experience, they can move to Gainesville and participate in many of the student activities and programs by paying for an optional user fee package.

 Click to learn more about PaCE.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
+Find out more about how to use HaveUHeard as a great resource.
 Sign up for other great tips at haveuheard.com.
-Are you new to HaveUHeard?
-Here is how to best use the site.